The Hall of Waters

 Excelsior Springs, Missouri

-Built for $1 million in 1937 as a WPA boondoggle, the Hall of Waters was supposed to be the most complete health resort in the U.S. Today it sits nearly empty, an Art Deco pile with faux-Mayan friezes, home only to the local government offices that have moved into its vacant rooms (you can pay your water bill here).
+Built in 1937 for $1 million by the WPA, the Hall of Waters was supposed to be the most complete health resort in the U.S. Today it sits quiet and empty, an Art Deco pile with faux-Mayan friezes, home only to the local government offices that have moved into its vacant rooms (You can pay your water bill here).

-Excelsior Springs wants to revive at least the World's Longest Water Bar, and hopes visitors will once again be able to enjoy calcium water, saline water, soda water, iron manganese water -- hot or cold from a tap -- inside the soaring Hall of Springs with its high windows, futurist chandeliers, and polished terrazzo floors.
-But for the moment all that's here are a couple dozen plastic bottles of water stacked behind the bar, and no one to sell them.
+Excelsior Springs wants to revive at least the World's Longest Water Bar, and hopes visitors will once again be able to enjoy calcium water, saline water, soda water, iron manganese water -- hot or cold from a tap -- inside the soaring Hall of Waters, with its Art Deco chandeliers and polished terrazzo floors.
+But for the moment all that's here are a couple of dozen plastic bottles of water stacked behind the bar, and no one to sell them.